chunnodu/blog/content/posts/Reading List 2022.md

 - The Content Trap - Bharat Anand
 - Never Split the Difference(a) - Chris Voss
 - Women Race and Class - Angela Y. Davis
-- Assata - Assata Shakur
-- Zen and the Art of Motorcycle Maintenance - Robert M. Pirsig
-- The Shape of Things(A Philosophy of Design) - Vilem Flusser
-- Music 109: Notes on Experimental Music - Alvin Lucier
-- The Knowledge Graph Cookbook - Andreas Blumauer
-- The Mind of the Maker - Dorothy Sayers
-- Scaling Up

 ## Referencing through the Year